André Previn: In jazz

 Previn described himself as a musician who played jazz, rather than a jazz musician.
 Nevertheless, he proved to be a gifted jazz-piano interpreter and arranger of songs from the "Great American Songbook", winning the respect of prominent dedicated jazz artists.
 He separately worked as piano-accompanist to singers of jazz standards, from Ella Fitzgerald to Doris Day, recording prolifically.
-And, like Oscar Peterson, whom he admired tremendously, and Bill Evans, he worked often as a trio pianist, usually with bass and drums, collaborating with dozens of famed jazz instrumentalists.
+Like Oscar Peterson, whom he admired tremendously, and Bill Evans, he worked often as a trio pianist, usually with bass and drums, collaborating with dozens of famed jazz instrumentalists.
 Previn also memorably filmed TV shows with Peterson (1974) and Fitzgerald (1979).
-Jazz critic and historian Ted Gioia wrote in his book about West Coast jazz, the scene to which Previn belonged:[His] projects varied greatly in terms of quality and jazz content, but at his best Previn could be a persuasive, moving jazz musician. […] Despite his deep roots in symphonic music, Previn largely steered clear of Third Stream classicism in his jazz work, aiming more at an earthy, hard-swinging piano style at times reminiscent of Horace Silver.
+Jazz critic and historian Ted Gioia wrote in his book about West Coast jazz, the scene to which Previn belonged:[His] projects varied greatly in terms of quality and jazz content, but at his best Previn could be a persuasive, moving jazz musician. [...]
+Despite his deep roots in symphonic music, Previn largely steered clear of Third Stream classicism in his jazz work, aiming more at an earthy, hard-swinging piano style at times reminiscent of Horace Silver.
 Long before his eventual retreat from his jazz work, Previn had become something of a popularizer of jazz rather than a serious practitioner of the music.
 At his best, however, his music reflected a strong indigenous feel for the jazz idiom.

 Dizzy Gillespie on Previn, said:He has the flow, you know, which a lot of guys don't have and won't ever get.
 Yeah.
 I heard him play and I knew.
 A lot of guys, they have the technique, the harmonic sense.
 They've got the perfect coordination.
 And, yeah, all that's necessary.
 But you need something more, you know?
 Even if you only make an oooooooo, like that, you got to have the flow.